jelber2/sage/README.md

     Starting Step 1: Concatenate reads
 ### If "n", then you will get
     Starting Step 3: FASTQ -> FASTA -> reverse complement
+### Output will be the following count tables:
+    coding-rna-count-table.txt
+    nonencode-ncrna-count-table.txt
+    ncbi-ncrna-count-table.txt
+    ensembl-ncrna-count-table.txt